Make a career change

 Once you know the path you'd like to pursue, you can start seeking opportunities.
 Update your professional social media profiles to clearly state your intention to change industries, and give details of the skills and experience you have that will be well-suited.

 Don't forget to update your CV and cover letter to reflect these changes - see our cover letter template for career changers for inspiration.

 Once you've received a new job offer, you'll need to hand in your notice.
 Your notice is a formal letter of resignation, stating your intention to leave your current position, and you'll typically hand it in to your line manager.

 Your notice should be succinct, positive and respectful, and include your date of departure.
 This will be in relation to the length of your notice period, which will typically be at least two weeks - however, this could be shorter if you're still on probation, or longer if you're in a senior position.
 Your contract should include details of how much notice you're required to give before changing jobs.

 Be prepared to discuss your reasons for leaving with your manager.
-This could have a number of outcomes - you may be offered an incentive to stay, or be required to negotiate a longer notice period than you were expecting.
+This could lead to various outcomes - for instance, you may be offered an incentive to stay, or be required to negotiate a longer notice period than you were expecting.
 If you're joining a rival company, you may be placed on gardening leave and asked to leave the premises immediately.

 After your notice has been accepted, focus on making a good lasting impression.
 Keep on good terms with your colleagues and managers, and compile comprehensive handover notes for your replacement - you're more likely to be given a positive reference for your next employer this way.

-'Finding fulfilling work can have a positive impact on your physical and mental health, your relationships, your self-esteem, and even, over time, your bank balance,' says Natasha Stanley, head coach at Careershifters.
+'Finding fulfilling work can have a positive impact on your physical and mental health, your relationships, your self-esteem, and even, over time, your bank balance,' says Natasha.
 'The average person spends a third of their life at work.
 If you're miserable in your job, it matters.'